 Frequently Asked Questions

-Which phone has the best camera under ₹20,000 in 2026?
+Which is the best smartphone under ₹20,000 in India?

-Should I buy 4G or 5G under ₹20,000?
+Should I buy a 5G phone in 2026?

 Our Verdict